ibonobo/5minbootstrap/README.md

     yourmachine ~/5minbootstrap$ ansible-playbook -i hosts.ini bootstrap.yml --user root --ask-pass
 (otherwise, on Vagrant, --ask-pass --sudo after .yml)

 IB note: On a minimal Debian install I get this error.
 "Using a SSH password instead of a key is not possible because Host Key checking is enabled and sshpass does not support this.
 Please add this host's fingerprint to your known_hosts file to manage this host."
 To get key:
 $ ssh-keyscan -t rsa server_ip >> ~/.ssh/known_hosts
-That finally got the ball rolling.
+That finally got the ball rolling, but the it hang at update, so when first logging in and changing password, an update+upg may be necessary.

 ## Step 7: Go get a cup of coffee because you're DONE.

 I prefer hand-ground French pressed coffee myself.
 Tea is also fine.

 IB TO DO:

 1. ADD / modify port + 45-44

 2. If you want logging, or more info, pass the -v flag to ansible-playbook on the command line and you'll see the stdout and stderr for each task executed:
 	$ ansible-playbook -v playbook.yaml
 Ansible also has built-in support for logging.
 Add the following lines to your ansible configuration file:
 	[defaults]
 	log_path=/path/to/logfile
 Ansible will look in several places for the config file:

-ansible.cfg in the current directory where you ran ansible-playbook ~/.ansible.cfg
+	1. ansible.cfg in the current directory where you ran ansible-playbook
+	2. ~/.ansible.cfg
-/etc/ansible/ansible.cfg
+	3. /etc/ansible/ansible.cfg

 3. Some servers have the time zone off, which messes up the logs.
 To change the timezone interactively, do
 	$ dpkg-reconfigure tzdata
-to do it non-interactively (scripted), use
+to do it non-interactively (scripted), use in ansible
 	$ echo "US/Eastern" > /etc/timezone && dpkg-reconfigure -f noninteractive tzdata